SavSanta/WhatsApp-Key-DB-Extractor/README.md

 ## PREREQUISITES:
- 1. O/S: Windows Vista, Windows 7, Windows 8, Windows 10, Mac OS X or Linux
+ 1. O/S: Windows 10, Windows 11, Mac OS X or Linux
  2. Java - If not installed: https://www.java.com/en/download/
- 3. ADB (Android Debug Bridge) Drivers
+ 3. ADB (Android Debug Bridge) Drivers: https://developer.android.com/tools/releases/platform-tools
  4. USB Debugging must be enabled on the target device.
 Settings -> Developer Options -> (Debugging) USB debugging
      If you cannot find Developer Options then please go to: Settings -> About phone/device and tap the Build number
      multiple times until you're finally declared a developer.
- 5. Android device with Android 4.0 or higher.
-I.E. Ice Cream Sandwich, Jelly Bean, KitKat, Lollipop, Marshmallow or Nougat.
+ 5. Android device running version 4.0 or higher, but lower than Android 14.

 ## INSTRUCTIONS:
  1. Extract "WhatsApp-Key-DB-Extractor-master.zip" maintaining the directory structure.
  2. Click on "WhatsAppKeyDBExtract.bat" (Windows) or "WhatsAppKeyDBExtract.sh" (Mac OS X / Linux).
- 3. Connect your device via USB, unlock your screen and wait for "Full backup" to appear.
+ 3. Connect your device via USB, unlock your screen and wait for "Full backup" or the permission request screen to appear.
  4. Enter your backup password or leave blank (if none set) and tap on "Back up my data".
  5. Confirm backup password in your command console and then check your "extracted" folder.